 – Improper Thumb Placement: I look to see if the student’s left thumb remains in the correct place.
 Some students when learning vibrato will try to move their violin neck so that it rests in the shelf at the base of the left thumb.
 This is more subtle than a student who makes a “pizza hand,” which is what we call it when a student holds the left hand so that the violin neck rests on the palm of the hand or on the thumb “pillow,” which is the fleshy part below the thumb joints.
 This posture resembles the way a waiter carries a pizza tray in a restaurant.
 I look carefully to make sure that the student is not making an almost invisible “shelf” at the base of the thumb in order to hold the violin.
 I want to be sure that the student maintains the proper hand balance during vibrato movements.

-Continue reading the article here.
-Readers, do you recognize any of these bad habits in your own playing?
+Readers, do you recognize any bad habits in your own playing?
 How have you worked through them to create beautiful violin vibrato?
 Leave a comment below, or stop by our Facebook page to share your story!